How Parasitic Inductance Can Impact Your ESD Protection

 When I was a kid, I was certain I was going to be a biologist.
 I collected all kinds of lizards, tadpoles, and insects, and spent most of my allowance on aquariums for my various creatures to live in.
 However, one thing really held me back.
 I am super grossed out by parasites.
 I will let a mantis or snake crawl all over me, but even looking at a tapeworm gives me dry heaves.
 Eventually, I went into engineering, where nothing needs weekend feedings.
 While parasitic parameters are bad news, they’ve never made me throw up at work.

 In particular, parasitic inductance (L) can have a significant impact on how effective your electrostatic discharge (ESD) protection is.
-Managing your interfaces and using transient voltage suppressors (TVS) at your inputs are critical first steps.
+Managing your parasitic capacitance and using transient voltage suppressors (TVS) at your inputs are critical first steps.
 However, if you don’t minimize parasitic inductance all that work can go to waste.
 This is especially true when you’re using a TVS.
 If a TVS diode experiences high parasitic inductance, in the event of an ESD pulse the voltage might be allowed to overshoot dramatically and not protect your components at all.

 I kept lots of little creatures, like anoles, but a strenuous aversion to parasites kept me from a career in biology.

-What does parasitic inductance do to my protection ?
+What does parasitic inductance do to my protection?

 We can work this out if you look at the inductance in a TVS protection and think way back to your introductory circuits class.

 The voltage of the ESD pulse (VESD) can be considered: VESD = VBREAKDOWN(TVS) + RDYNAMIC(TVS)*IESD + LESD(dIESD/dt).
 If you really want to dig deep into the math, Texas Instruments has an amazing walkthrough.
 The key takeaway for those of us skimming this over lunch is the last term: LESD(dIESD/dt).
-Because t is very tiny, dIESD/dt will be huge.
-Even if the inductance LESD is very small, you can still have a huge voltage spike in the system.
+Because it is very tiny, dIESD/dt will be huge.
+Even if the stray inductance LESD is very small, you can still have a huge voltage spike in the system.

 How do I minimize my parasitic inductance?